 - The area of Clooniff Bog (Figure 3.1). - EPA IPC Licence Ref.
+Ref.
 P0502-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-Clooniff bog is part of the Blackwater Bog group. - The current condition of Clooniff Bog.
-It is expected that the majority of Clooniff Bog will develop wetland habitats in the future. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog. - To minimise potential impacts on neighbouring land. some boundary drains around Clooniff Bog will be left unblocked as blocking boundary drains could affect adjacent land.
+Clooniff bog is part of the Blackwater Bog group. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog. - To minimise potential impacts on neighbouring land.
+Some boundary drains around Clooniff Bog will be left unblocked as blocking boundary drains could affect adjacent land.